 Every day, our Group Travel Team members work closely with Group Coordinators looking to share their passion for exploring the world.
 When it comes to recruiting groups, our team has a lot of great advice to share.
 Here, we’ve compiled some of their most helpful recruiting tips for first-time and experienced Group Coordinators alike.

 Take a personal approach

 Successful Group Coordinators focus on building individual connections when starting to spread the word about a trip.
 In addition to sharing information on Facebook and hanging up posters in your community, talk to friends, family and coworkers about your upcoming tour.
 “My advice for first-time Group Coordinators is to get out and talk to people face-to-face about this incredible travel opportunity,” says Junior Account Manager Nicole.
 “Take prospective group members out to dinner—or better yet, host a dinner party—and invite them to join your trip.”

 Host fun, creative events

 Social events themed around the destination you’ll be visiting are a great way to showcase an upcoming adventure.
 “Host a fun meeting to get all prospective travelers excited about your tour,” says Senior Account Manager of Partnerships Clarissa.
 “It doesn’t have to be expensive.
 Just make a few dishes of the food that represents the culture, share a few pictures and serve a drink from the destination.”
 You can even include a raffle for a free optional excursion, or turn language learning into a game.
-These memorable experiences will bring you and your group members even closer together.
-Check out this post for more ideas about how to inspire your group with a pre-tour party.
+These memorable pre-tour party experiences will bring you and your group members even closer together.

 Plan ahead—and make deadlines